Tambor-class submarine: Design specifications

 The full diesel-electric propulsion plant found in a few Sargos was continued, and probably improvements over the Porpoise class eliminated the arcing that had plagued those boats.
 The "new S-class" had boats with either General Motors-Winton engines or Hooven-Owens-Rentschler (HOR) engines.
 The HOR engines proved very unreliable, and were replaced by early 1943.
 The non-GM engine selected was the Fairbanks-Morse 38 8-1/8 engine.
 Still used as backup power on nuclear submarines, this was one of the best submarine engines ever.
 The Tambors were lucky; twelve of the subsequent Gato-class boats were initially equipped with HORs, apparently to speed up production.

 The Tambors had a significant weakness: all four engines were in one compartment, making the boat very vulnerable to damage.
 This was corrected in the Gato class, whose test depth was also increased from 250 ft to 300 ft, based on testing of depth charges against Tambor.

+Torpedoes

+At the beginning of World War II the standard torpedo for US fleet submarines was the 21-inch, Mark 14 torpedo.
+Due to a shortage of this torpedo, several substitutions were authorized, including using the shorter Bliss-Leavitt Mark 9 torpedo and Mark 10 torpedo, and the surface-fired Bliss–Leavitt Mark 8 torpedo, Mark 11 torpedo, Mark 12 torpedo, and Mark 15 torpedo.
+The surface-fired torpedoes required minor modifications.
+Due to their excessive length, marks 11, 12, and 15 torpedoes were limited to the aft torpedo tubes only.
+As torpedo production ramped up and the bugs were worked out of the Mark 14, substitutions were less common.
+As the war progressed, the Navy introduced the electric wakeless Mark 18 Torpedo and the Mark 23 torpedo, a simplified high-speed-only version of the Mark 14.
+Additionally, a small 19" swim-out acoustic homing Mark 27 torpedo supplemented the armament in fleet boats for defense against escorts.
+Near the end of the war, the offensive Mark 28 torpedo acoustic homing torpedo was introduced.